-Youth Archery has their own Maori Motto; Ko ngā Rangatahi ngā Rangatira mō āpōpō.
+Youth Archery has their own Māori Motto: Ko ngā Rangatahi ngā Rangatira mō āpōpō.
 This translated means: the youth of today are the champions of tomorrow.

 Monthly Postal Shoots